eolme/peerjs/README.md

 ## Warning

-This fork only supports data connections.
+This fork only supports data connections and json serialization.

 ## Setup